barbosa46/Python-Crypto-Details/README.md

 This laboratory assignment uses Python version 2.7.18 or later running on Linux or Windows (wsl2).
 The Python platform strongly emphasizes security, including language safety, cryptography, public key infrastructure, secure communication, authentication and access control.

+MP - Start with Python 3 - "DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.
+Please upgrade your Python as Python 2.7 won't be maintained after that date.
+A future version of pip will drop support for Python 2.7.
+More details about Python 2 support in pip, can be found at https://pip.pypa.io/en/latest/development/release-process/#python-2-support"

 The Python language includes a large set of libraries that provide lots of tools that are commonly-used for the implementation of security algorithms, mechanisms and protocols.
 So, by using those types of libraries we can easily implement a majority of things we can think in the cryptography world.

 Throughout this assignment we can see those libraries in action in terms of random number generation, key generation that can be created for certificates validation and all types of encryption.

 ## Setup